christianriccio/Intelligent-Data-Science-Methodology-and-Portability-for-Epileptic-Seizure-Detection/README.md

 - 49162 observations
 - 868 columns

+# Data Pre-processing

+Before proceeding with analysis and modelling, data has been pre-processed (acting on the sampled dataset).
+In particular:

+- columns with zero values have been deleted
+- Deletion of the following columns, either for domain relevance and poor variability in thei range of values: `['E1B70HCP1','E2B70HCP1','E3B70HCP1','E4B70HCP1','E5B70HCP1','E6B70HCP1','E1B40HCP1','E2B40HCP1','E3B40HCP1','E4B40HCP1','E5B40HCP1','E6B40HCP1', 'E1B30HCP1','E2B30HCP1','E3B30HCP1','E4B30HCP1','E5B30HCP1','E6B30HCP1','E1B21HCP1','E2B21HCP1','E3B21HCP1','E4B21HCP1','E5B21HCP1','E6B21HCP1', 'E1B13HCP1','E2B13HCP1','E3B13HCP1','E4B13HCP1','E5B13HCP1','E6B13HCP1','E1B8HCP1','E2B8HCP1','E3B8HCP1','E4B8HCP1','E5B8HCP1','E6B8HCP1']`
+- Data has been undersampled, the majority class in partcular has been undersampled, to prooced with feature selection.

+## Feature selection

+Two techniques has been involved:
+- select KBest: The SelectKBest method allows me to select variables according to a scoring method associated with each of them.
+Specifically, the score can be obtained using a feature selection method; in my specific case, I use the 'mutual_info_classifier' method.
+This method is based on information theory, estimating the informational content that a predictor has with respect to the target variable.
+Mutual information between two variables is a measure of dependence.
+High informational content indicates high dependence between the variables.
+- VIF (Variance Infaltion Factor): is a feature selection process used to identify and remove multicollinearity among predictor variables in regression analysis.
+It measures how much the variance of an estimated regression coefficient increases if predictors are correlated.
+Variables with high VIF values, indicating high multicollinearity, are typically removed from the model to improve its stability and interpretability.
+In `snippets/calculate_vif_.py`, there is the function to perform feature selction with VIF technique.

 For an in-deepth understanding of the data, as well as data pre-processing, refers to both the colab and the paper linked ahead.
 ## Research paper
 The research paper is accessible at the following link: